jetsonhacks/installLibrealsense/UVCKernelPatches/README.md

 $ ./copyzImage.sh

-In the case where the zImage was copied to the boot directory, rebooting the machine will cause the new kernel and modules to be used.
+In the case where the zImage was copied to the boot directory, rebooting the Jetson will cause the new kernel and modules to be used.